dreamfactorysoftware/android-sdk/README.md

 	}

 	/**
-	 * This is sample function to demonstrate how to call custom service by passing model object */
+	 * This is sample function to demonstrate how to call a custom service by passing model object.
+	 */

 	private String loginServiceDemoApproach_3() throws Exception{